-2001—Cluster Resources Inc. was founded to commercialize a next generation software technology under the Moab® Cloud HPC Suite family brand.
-At the core of the Moab Cloud technology is an advanced decision engine and scheduler for scalable and large-enterprise computing facilities and utility-based computing environments.
-Moab Cloud’s architecture goes far beyond the capabilities of Maui Scheduler to enable dynamic management of infrastructure resources, software licenses, file spaces, and other devices.
+2001—Cluster Resources Inc. was founded to commercialize a next generation software technology under the Moab® HPC Suite family brand.
+At the core of the Moab technology is an advanced decision engine and scheduler for scalable and large-enterprise computing facilities and utility-based computing environments.
+Moab’s architecture goes far beyond the capabilities of Maui Scheduler to enable dynamic management of infrastructure resources, software licenses, file spaces, and other devices.

 2009—With customer demands and opportunity from the cloud-computing and datacenter automation sector now outpacing that from the HPC market, Cluster Resources Inc. completed its transformation with its name change to Adaptive Computing Enterprises Inc. and began operating under the corporate brand Adaptive Computing™, which more accurately reflects the company’s expanded focus.